rust-lang/book/nostarch/chapter11.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out;
 ```

 Now we'll add another test, but this time we’ll make a test that fails!
-Tests fail
+Tests
-when something in the test function panics.
-Each test is run in a new thread,
+fail when something in the test function panics.
+Each test is run in a new
-and when the main thread sees that a test thread has died, the test is marked
+thread, and when the main thread sees that a test thread has died, the test is
-as failed.
-We talked in Chapter 9,
+marked as failed.
+In Chapter 9, we talked about how the simplest way to panic
-about how the simplest way to panic is to call the `panic!` macro.
-Enter the new test as `another`, so your
+is to call the `panic!` macro.
+Enter the new test as a function named
-*src/lib.rs* file looks like Listing 11-3.
+`another`, so your *src/lib.rs* file looks like Listing 11-3.

 Filename: src/lib.rs